theCapypara/GMnet-manual/engine/functions/tools/htme_serverDisconnect.rst

 ~~~~~~~~~~~

 Asks a client to execute htme\_clientDisconnect to disconnect.
 If he
-doesn't within the timeout set in htme\_init, he will be kicked by the
+doesn't within the timeout set in htme\_config, he will be kicked by the
 server.

 Arguments